How to Grow Chives Indoors

 Growing Chives Indoors as Microgreens

 You can definitely grow micro chives or chives as microgreens.
 However, chive microgreens take longer to germinate compared to other herbs.
 If you love anything that adds a distinct flavor to your food and something you can grow all year-round, then maybe you can try it out.
+Click here to learn more about the different types of microgreens (herbs being one of them), or grab a copy of our eBook to learn more about all the different ways you can grow chives (and more!) at home.

 Care and Maintenance of Chives Indoors